mgrojo/coap_spark/README.md

 in the `PATH`, so `gnatprove` can find the `colibri` executable.

 ## Status
-CoAP-SPARK is a working and verified implementation of CoAP from the client side.
+CoAP-SPARK is a working and verified implementation of CoAP.

 The main objective of CoAP-SPARK is to be the subject of my Master's Thesis, but I think it can be used in scenarios where this limitations are not an issue: